 Scroll down the Applications page to the Metadata section.
 This is the information you need to provide to Document Cloud when configuring SSO.
 Click the Download Certificate link to obtain the token signing certificate (the downloaded file is named "dag.crt").

-Document Cloud requires your domain to be whitelisted by Adobe before allowing it to be used during SSO on your Document Cloud account.
+Adobe must permit your domain before you can use it with SSO on your Document Cloud account.
 While signed into Document Cloud as an administrator you must create a technical support request.
-In your request include the name of your e-mail domain and ask for it to be whitelisted to be used with SAML SSO.
-Continue with configuration once Adobe confirms they have whitelisted your domain.
+In your request include the name of your e-mail domain and ask for it to be permitted for use with SAML SSO.
+Continue with configuration once Adobe confirms they have updated your settings to permit SSO with your domain.

 Add the Duo Access Gateway as a new single sign-on provider for Document Cloud.